kaiulrich/kulrich_CarND-Behavioral-Cloning-P3/README.md

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, we first recorded two laps on track one using center lane driving and added the data to the prepared training data.
+To capture good driving behaviour, we first recorded two laps on track one using center lane driving and added the data to the prepared training data.
-Than I splited 20% of the training data into a validation set.
+Then I split 20% of the training data into a validation set.

-I used 20000 randomly taken flipped and preprozessed training data for training the model.
+I used 20000 randomly taken flipped and preprocessed training data for training the model.

-Example for a preprozessing pipline result
+Example for a preprocessing pipeline result

 | Original                     | After pipline                       |
 |----------------------------|---------------------------|
 | ![alt text][pre_org]   | ![alt text][pre_all_pipeline] |

-The validation set helped determine if the model was over or under fitting data.
-The Keras EarlyStoppin Callback (max epoch 20) was used to stop the training when the validation los hit the bottom value and starts rising agin.
+The validation set helped determining if the model was over or under fitting data.
+The Keras EarlyStoppin Callback (max epoch 20) was used to stop the training when the validation loss hits the bottom value and starts rising again.
-Divering in the internal weigths of the network and the random training data the ideal number of epochs wasbetween  8 and 10.
+Differing in the internal weigths of the network and the random training data the ideal number of epochs was between  8 and 10.

 ![alt text][tensorboard]

 I was using an adam optimizer so that manually training the learning rate wasn't necessary.

-After I fond my best model, I started to edit the speed parameter in the drive.py (line 48) and I figured out the the best result in the 2 Track is 13
+After I found my best model, I started to edit the speed parameter in the drive.py (line 48) and I figured out that the best result in the second track is 13.

 -----
 ### Result

-The result model starts a bit curvy on track one but gets smover after awile.
+The result model starts a bit curvy on track one but gets smoother after a while.
 It behaves even better on track 2.

 | Track 1                     | Track 2                       |
 |---------------------------|---------------------------|